The Kaitchup – AI on a Budget

 ∙ Paid

-Now, with QLoRa (Dettmers et al., 2023), you could do it with only one A100.
+With QLoRA (Dettmers et al., 2023), you could do it with only one GPU, instead of 8.

 The Kaitchup – AI on a Budget is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.